A few years back, I got an unexpected, though common, gift. That gift was simply an Inkling.

 And yet, over several weeks, the feeling persisted, so I stored the idea in a safe place in my mind.

 Soon after that, at my first child’s six-month checkup, the doctor and I were discussing working and I told her I’d finally made the difficult decision to sacrifice the extra income and stay at home.
 She nodded approvingly.

 “I stayed home with my baby for one year,” she said.
 “That was just about right for me.”

 When she said this, the words sounded different than words normally do.
 They stood out, became almost three-dimensional.
 I knew what was happening: I was getting another Inkling.

-A few months later, my husband heard about a weekend position at Microsoft, and he encouraged me to apply.
+A few months later, my husband heard about an excellent weekends-only position, and he encouraged me to apply.
 I hadn’t told him anything about my prediction, and I still didn’t; I just let him convince me.